 My disappointment in Flickr

 Flickr claims that it doesn’t want their platform to be used as a photo backup service but I think that’s a bogus excuse.
-Your mobile app has a feature called [insert feature name].
+Your mobile app has a feature for backing up photos on Wifi.

 I’ve only been a member since October of this year (2018) but I’ve already accumulated over 1300 images.
 Call me a hoarder but that was due in large part to the feature offered by Flickr’s app.
 What was great however was the 1 TB of data storage they allowed.
 Flickr claims that more than 97% of free users have less than 1000 photos on their account.
 That means this decision is being made to limit less than 3% of their user base.
 The following explanation was given by Flickr:

 In 2013, Yahoo lost sight of what makes Flickr truly special and responded to a changing landscape in online photo sharing by giving every Flickr user a staggering terabyte of free storage.
 This, and numerous related changes to the Flickr product during that time, had strongly negative consequences.

 Okay Flickr, what negative consequences are there, that you will seriously start deleting photos of your users (and only less than 3% of your total user base!)?

 - “[m]ost crucially, the free terabyte largely attracted members who were drawn by the free storage, not by engagement with other lovers of photography”.
 Seriously Flickr?
 You’re going to start telling people how they are using your service?
 Shame on you…